-We are committed to providing resources, training, tools, procedures and support to enable our workforce to perform their roles safely and competently.
-All team members are responsible for identifying, communicating and, where appropriate, correcting workplace hazards in order to protect themselves, their co-workers and members of the public from harm.
+We are committed to providing appropriate resources, training, tools, procedures and support to enable our workforce to perform their roles safely and competently and to developing and implementing initiatives to optimize the health, wellness, and overall well-being of our team members.
 Our team members are expected to be fit for work mentally and physically and BGIS will provide support in the event of injury or ill health.
-Through consultation and participation, BGIS ensures that team members are involved in the decisions that may impact their health and safety.
-All team members, vendors and contractors have an obligation to follow all health and safety requirements during work activities to ensure BGIS remains one of the safest places to work.
+Through consultation and participation, BGIS ensures that team members are involved in the decisions that may impact their health, safety, wellness, and overall well-being.
+By the same token, all team members, vendors, and contractors have an obligation to follow all health and safety requirements during work activities to ensure BGIS remains one of the safest places to work.